nvaws/labs/SAA-Lab01.md

 ### Activity 07 - Creating an Auto Scaling Group

-Go to the Auto Scaling section in your EC2 dashboard and click on Create Launch Configuration.
+Go to the Auto Scaling section in your EC2 dashboard and click on Launch Configurations.
+In the next scree, click on Create launch configuration.

+- Launch configuration name: MyAppServer_V01_LC
-- AMI: Select the latest Amazon Linux 2 AMI.
+- Amazon machine image (AMI): Find the AMI ID of Amazon Linux 2 from EC2 launch page and paste here.
 - Instance Type: t2.micro
-- Name: MyAppServer_V01_LC

-Go next.

-- No additional storage, go next.
+- In the Additional configuration section, expand the Advance details and paste the User data.
-- On the security group page, choose My-App-SG
+- On the Security groups section, Select an existing security group and choose My-App-SG.
 - Click on Create launch configuration
+- In the Key pair (login) section, select the existing 'mykey'.
-- Select the existing 'mykey' and Create launch configuration
+- Acknowledge and click on Create launch configuration.

-Your Launch Configuration is created, let us now create the auto scaling group.
-Click on Create an Auto scaling group using this Launch configuration.
+Your Launch Configuration is created, let us now use this Launch Configuration to create the auto scaling group.
+Select your newly created Launch Configuration and click on action dropdown, click on Create Auto scaling group.

-- Group name: MyApp_ASG
+- Name: MyApp_ASG
-- Group size: Start with 2 instances
-- Network: MyVPC
+- Launch configuration: it is already selected.
+Click Next.
-- Subnet: Select both the private subnets here.
+- Network: Select MyVPC from the dropdown and then selct both of the private subnets from the Subnets dropdown.
+Click Next.
-- Configure scaling policies: Use scaling policies to adjust the capacity of this group
-- Scale between 2 and 4 instances.
-- Target value: 60
-- Instances need: 10
-- Next Configure Notification
+- Load balancing - optional: ignore everything on this page and click Next.
+- Group size: Desired capacity 2, Minimum capacity and Maximum capacity 4.
+- Scaling policies: Select Target tracking scaling policy.
+Click Next.
+- Click on Add notification
 - Add Notification: Create Topic
 - Send a notification to: MyASG_Topic
-- With these recipients: 'your email ID'
+- With these recipients: 'your email ID'.
+Click Next.
 - Next Create a Tag with 'Key: Name' and 'Value: MyAppServer'
 - Review: Create Auto Scaling group